TN Visa Policy Jobs

 How does the TN visa compare to H-1B for Policy professionals?

-The TN visa has no annual lottery and no cap for Canadian nationals, making it far more predictable than the H-1B for Policy roles.
+The TN visa has no annual lottery and no cap for Canadian nationals, making it far more predictable than the H-1B visa for Policy roles.
 H-1B requires USCIS petition approval and employer sponsorship through a formal filing process that can take months.
 TN approval for Canadians happens at the port of entry, often the same day, which means you can start work much faster if your documentation is in order.

 Where can I find employers offering TN visa sponsorship for Policy jobs?